So the results are in for our medical marihuana test. And they are exciting!

 Very clearly, the bokashi plant on the right has a stronger and more developed root structure.

 We recognize that it was not an exact test, strictly speaking, because we had only one plant to work with.
-But this one plant was randomly selected, and to us did appear to look perfectly the same as the other 17 clones did when we began the test.
+But this one plant was selected at random.
+The selected plant appeared to look perfectly the same as the other 17 clones did when we began the test.
 That it outperformed every other plant, consistently and by a very noticeable margin, to us is positive proof that the bokashi bran made the difference.
-Our grower is certainly convinced.
+The results certainly convinced our grower.

 By adding bokashi to one plant, our grower increased his yield by 23.5% compared to the average of all 17 non bokashi plants in this study.
 Other than the addition of the bokashi bran, the bokashi plant was treated exactly the same, at all times, as the other plants throughout the growing and flowering period.

 This case study supports what we are learning about bokashi and root structure.
-By creating microbe rich soils, we are helping plants develop stronger and better root structures, which ultimately results in stronger, healthier, and higher yielding plants (of all types).
+By creating microbe rich soils, we are helping plants develop stronger and better root structures.
+This ultimately results in stronger, healthier, and higher yielding plants (of all types).

 On a parting note, we feel that if our grower was growing organically, the bokashi test should have yielded even better results.
 Growing with chemical and synthetic fertilizers, in a sterile growing medium, is not optimal for any microbes.
 That they survived and achieved these results was impressive, and should be encouraging to medical marihuana growers of all styles.